SindreKjelsrud/kjelsrud.dev/src/pages/more.md

 ---
 title: "More"
-description: "The navbar was becoming unwieldy, here you'll see some more of the various pages."
+description: "Here you'll see some more of the various pages so that the landing page doesn't overflow with pages lol."
 layout: "../layouts/Layout.astro"
 ---